pyRTX.core.analysis_utils

 class pyRTX.core.analysis_utils.ScatterLookup[source]

-A class for dealing with zone-scattered lookup tables Intended for creating a lookup table of sets of computed values that lie in distinct, DISJUNCT, zones of the axes space.
+Intended for creating a lookup table of sets of computed values that lie in distinct, DISJUNCT, zones of the axes space.
 Example: the value of a variable has been computed in X = [0,1] Y = [0,1] and X = [3,4] Y = [-2,-1]

 After instantiating the empty class, the different zones are added.
-Example
+Example:

 The value retrieval follows the same rules of indexing as the LookupTable and LookupTableND classes